sethreidnz/redux-react-introduction-tutorial/05-Asyncrounous-Flow.md

 - dispatch
 - getState

+But this function doesn't actually do anything different than my previous action handler does it...
+Before doing a real async call we need to configure Redux Thunk.

 ## Configuring Redux Midddleware

-First we need to add the Redux Thunk package using npm and then we need to tell Redux about it.
+We need to install the Redux Thunk package using npm and then we need to tell Redux about it.
 You do this by passing the middelware to as a second argument to the Redux `createStore` function.

 ``` javascript